syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}

-'Create an instance of PdfDocument.
-Using document As PdfDocument = New PdfDocument()

-'Add a page to the document
-Dim page As PdfPage = document.Pages.Add()

-'Create PDF graphics for the page
-Dim graphics As PdfGraphics = page.Graphics

-'Set the standard font
-Dim font As PdfFont = New PdfStandardFont(PdfFontFamily.Helvetica, 20)

-'Draw the text
-graphics.DrawString("Hello World!!!", font, PdfBrushes.Black, New PointF(0, 0))

-'Open the document in browser after saving it document.Save("Output.pdf", HttpContext.Current.Response, HttpReadType.Save) End Using

-{% endhighlight %}

-{% endtabs %}

 A complete working sample can be downloaded from [Create-PDF-file.zip](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePDFSample-1393143578.zip )

 By executing the program, you will get the PDF document as follows.